UO OUTSTANDING RESEARCH AWARDS

 Minimum requirements for recipients in each of the categories:

-Outstanding Career: Tenured faculty at the Associate or full Professor rank (must be an active, full-time UO employee), employed by the UO for at least 7 years, track record of distinguished scholarship and external recognition and support of such efforts, and national/international prominence in their field of research.
+Outstanding Career Award: Tenured faculty at the associate or full professor rank (must be an active, full-time UO employee), employed by the UO for at least 7 years, track record of distinguished scholarship and external recognition and support of such efforts, and national/international prominence in their field of research.

-Early Career: Tenure-track Assistant Professor, appointed for at least three consecutive terms at the UO prior to nomination, a track record of significant scholarship and emergent recognition and support of such efforts, and a productive and impactful scholarly record.
+Early Career Award: Tenure-track assistant professor, appointed for at least three consecutive terms at the UO prior to nomination, a track record of significant scholarship and emergent recognition and support of such efforts, and a productive and impactful scholarly record.

-Innovation and Impact Award (IIA): The IIA recognizes contributions by faculty and staff from all academic disciplines.
-The award is given to an outstanding individual or team that distinguished themselves and the university through entrepreneurial activities that resulted in innovations with a measurable societal or environmental impact.
+Innovation and Impact Award: This award recognizes contributions by faculty and staff from all academic disciplines.
+The award is given to an outstanding individual or team that distinguished themselves and the university through entrepreneurial activities that resulted in innovations with a measurable societal or environmental impact and/or individuals who broader public engagement activity that has proactively shared their research or viewpoints on research and policy issues with the public via traditional and/or new media channels.
+These efforts reflect an important factor of our mission to create and disseminate knowledge across all disciplines, and put it to work to benefit the community, the region, and the world.